randyqx/rpki/xenial-ca.md

     Client calls itself 'RGnet', we call it 'RGnet' Wrote /root/CA-data/RGnet.repository-response.xml
     Send this file back to the publication client you just configured

-And then I configured the repository using the response from above
+And then I configured the my repository using the response from above

     # rpkic configure_repository RGnet.repository-response.xml
     Repository calls us 'RGnet'
     No explicit parent_handle given, guessing parent 3336711f-25e1-4b5c-9748-e6c58bef82a5

 You can see if it is publishing, maybe using a bit of coercion

     # rpkic force_publication
     # ls -l /usr/share/rpki/publication